 Germany is one of the most affordable countries so does the most popular city Hamburg, Berlin, and Munich.
 However, Munich is one of the costliest places to live for the natives as well as the emigrants.
 However, people from many countries came here for jobs and study.

-Hamburg Vs Berlin Vs Munich Cost of Living for a single person will be 1805€, 1809€, and 1992€ respectively.
+Hamburg Vs Berlin Vs Munich Cost of Living in 2023 for a single person will be 1805€, 1809€, and 1992€ respectively.
 Moreover, for a family, the cost will increase to 4398 €in Hamburg, 4030€ in Berlin, and 4634€ Munich.
 That means in both of the ways Munich will have the highest range of living cost.

 Moreover, living quality in the capital has a rating of around 96 which is lower than 94 for the other two cities.
 Below, I will be illustrating all the details justifying that statement.
 To know more you will have to stick with me till the end of the discussion.